abdabdullah/TSF-Data-Science-Tasks/README.md

     From the given 'Iris' dataset, predict the optimum number of clusters and represent it visually.

-To see the implementation check this link - https://github.com/m0-k1/TSF--Data-Science-Tasks/blob/master/Task%202%20-%20Exploring%20Unsupervised%20Machine%20Learning/KMeans_Clustering.ipynb
+To see the implementation check this link - https://github.com/abdabdullah/TSF-Data-Science-Tasks/blob/main/Task%202%20Clustering%20.ipynb

 ## Task 3 - Exploring Data Analysis on  Business Insights

-    For the given 'Iris' dataset, create the Decision Tree classifier and visualize it graphically.
-    The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
+    Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’ As a business manager, try to find out the weak areas where you can work to make more profit.

 To see the implementation click on this link - https://github.com/abdabdullah/TSF-Data-Science-Tasks/blob/main/Task3-EDA.ipynb

 ## Task 6 - Prediction using Decision Tree Algorithm

-    For the given 'Iris' dataset, create the Decision Tree classifier and visualize it graphically.
+   Created the Decision Tree classifier and visualize it graphically.
-    The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.
+   The purpose is if we feed any new data to this classifier, it would be able to
+      predict the right class accordingly.

 To see the implementation click on this link
 # Author